Deva-1903/React_native-project/README.md

 # React_native-project
 ## Tech used: React native, Firebase, Expo

-> User can login or register as a new user
+* User can login or register as a new user
-> Post's from the home screen are pulled from firebase database
+* Post's from the home screen are pulled from firebase database
-> User can like or unlike a post
+* User can like or unlike a post

 Currently working on:
-> Post Comment (Adding dynamic comments to the post)
+* Post Comment (Adding dynamic comments to the post)
-> Google and faceBoook authentication
+* Google and faceBoook authentication

+To use the app:

+1. Clone the repo
+2. Install Expo go app on your phone
+3. npm install
+4. npm start
+5. Scan the QR code from your expo go app or
+6. Press a to launch Android emulator